nss-programmer/nss-programmer.github.io/_posts/2016-11-14-Lagrange-Multiplier.md

 At any point **(x,y)**, the gradient **∇f(x,y)** is a vector which tells us the direction in which we should move inorder to increase **f** as efficiently as possible.
 As long as we are moving in that direction we are certainly going to increase **f**.

+One thing we have to keep in mind that while climbing the hill we have to stay on the constraint curve **g(x,y)=c** all the time.